 How can painting positively impact stress levels?

-Well, stress is closely linked to verbal thoughts and ruminations (see chapter: Writing & Journaling).
+Stress is closely linked to verbal thoughts and ruminations (see chapter: Writing & Journaling).

-In order to create something from nothing, you will have to think as an artist thinks.
+To create something from nothing, you will have to think as an artist thinks.
 For example, if you’re doing a still nature painting, you will have to look at and study all the intricacies of a scene that usually goes unnoticed.

 This is another form of mindfulness and meditation.
 So, let go of your worries and focus on what’s right in front of you!